John Turner (miser): Bradford

-Smith did not share his fortune with others.
+Turner did not share his fortune with others.
 He did not marry early in his career.
-He had a housekeeper, and a pair of apprentices under contract, for whom premiums were paid to him by their sponsors.
+He had a housekeeper as well as a pair of apprentices under contract.
+This was "a legal agreement to offer the apprentice training in his trade for a set amount of years and for a sum of money".
 He economised on transport costs by walking everywhere, including those occasions when he had to travel between Bradford and Manchester to purchase stock, the beeline distance being 29 mi.
 He "occasionally got a lift in a carrier's wagon, but whether he paid for the ride is doubtful, as parting with money was with him one of the unpardonable sins".
+All his stock was bought at knock-down prices.
 He took advantage of independent cottage weavers, too.
 The Knaresborough Post describes his modus operandi: